RichardMidnight/OMV/README.md

          wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash

   5) When it finishes installing, write down the IP address.
-Now you can relocate your pi and power it up headless
+Now you can relocate your pi and power it up headless, but you need the network wire.

   6) Configure OMV
      - Login to OMV: Go to a web browser and goto omv.local or the ip address.  username is admin.  pw is openmediavault